sudomane/deep-sea/README.md

 The network is matrix based, calculations are performed via matrix operations, allowing for easy implementation of feed forward, backpropagation and gradient descent algorithms.

+## Network accuracy
+The network was tested with the hand-written digits from the MNIST dataset, and has achieved an accuarcy of 82% on a test set of 10000 images, while only being trained on 4096 images out of the 60000 total images of the MNIST dataset, due to CPU limitations.
+Plans to implement CPU/GPU acceleration are currently a work in progress.

 ## MNIST dataset

 To test the network with the dataset, simply run the `download_data.sh` script to download the MNIST dataset, and execute the ocr binary.